May 25, 2018 Why You Should Integrate a Similar Items Feature Into Your eCommerce Recommendation System

 eCommerces use the so-called recommendation engines to track all visitor movements.
 Consequently, they adapt their offering to personal details, such as age, gender, items in which the visitor has shown prior interest, etc.

 All this data is collected and used to tailor content for a specific potential customer.
-It also analyses events in customer’s shopping journey, so as to determine their level of interest in particular or generic items.
+It also analyses events in customer’s shopping journey.
+This way, it can determine their level of interest in particular or generic items.

 Knowing what customers wish for

 We all know customer purchases are not always completed out of a need.
-Many times, customers choose to buy something they just came across because they fell in love with it, not because they needed it.
+Many times, customers buy something because they’ve fallen in love with it, not because they need it.
 Therefore, knowing what your customers may like can be a game-changer and help you boost sales.
 This is where personal recommendations really make a difference.

-They are, without a doubt, the best way to show your customers relevant offers from your eCommerce catalog to meet their expectations.
+They are, without a doubt, the best way to show your customers relevant offers from your eCommerce catalog, and meet their expectations.
 In fact, 70% of those who surf the net would like to see personalized content.